Red Bull Junior Team: American spin-off

 Red Bull Driver Search was an American spin-off run from 2002 to 2005 in parallel with the Red Bull Junior Team.
 Its aim was "Searching for the future American F1 Champion".
 The winner was Scott Speed, who went on to compete in F1 from 2006–2007 for Toro Rosso.

 Red Bull Academy Programme

 In 2024, Red Bull set up the Red Bull Academy Programme to support the team's F1 Academy drivers.
-F1 Academy was founded by Formula One as a racing series aimed at developing and preparing young female drivers to progress to higher levels of competition.
+F1 Academy was founded by Formula One as a Formula 4–level racing series aimed at developing and preparing young female drivers to progress to higher levels of competition.